caiqueferreira/challenge1_4i/challenge_1.md

 ## 3 - Explaining the TFP

 In the previous exercises, we only used TFP past values to construct its forecasts.
 Now we can pick other variables that could help us explaining the TFP behavior.
 Productivity is very related to GDP or GDP per capita, so that we might expect that the same factors influencing the GDP per capita will influence the TFP.
-The most "classic" variables that affects GDP per capita (and, therefore, productivity) are education, openess, institutions, investment (which is related to capital stock), and many others.
+The most "classic" variables that affects GDP per capita (and, therefore, productivity) are education, openess, institutions, investment (which is related to capital stock), and some others.
 Therefore, we will try to find these type of variables to explain the TFP.
 Observing the original list of variables, we choose the following.

 hc - Index of human capital per person, based on years of schooling (Barro and Lee 2013) and returns to education (Psacharopoulos 1994).